7 Trends in IT and Telecom that You Need be Aware of in 2013

 The big picture here for the IT and telecom business is that the whole is greater than the sum of its parts.
 The user experience is now the focal concern.
 Does the product or service work?
 Is it reliable?
 Does it make my life easier?
 Can I identify with the values it embodies?
 All vital questions that companies should seek to address above all else.

-Equipped with its Core Values (including Customer Intimate) and an acute awareness of client needs, Cimpl is ready to leave its mark in the world of IT and Telecom in the remainder of 2013 and years to come!
+Equipped with its Core Values (including Customer Intimate) and an acute awareness of client needs, Cimpl is ready to leave its mark in the world of IT and Telecom Expense Management in the remainder of 2013 and years to come!